All About TRT (Testosterone Replacement Therapy)

 Question 10 – What is the difference between TRT and testosterone use?

 Lets start with an analogy.
 Insulin is actually one of the most potent anabolic hormones of them all and bodybuilders have been using it for years get the mass building edge.
 A good estimate is that one in four steroid using bodybuilders also use insulin.
 Its also very dangerous and more than a few bodybuilders have died using it.
 Bodybuilders injecting large muscle building doses of insulin bears no relation at all to what diabetics do.
 Diabetics use very small doses, just enough to keep things in balance and regulate their blood sugar.
 So is taking insulin cheating?
 It would be crazy to call a diabetic a bodybuilding cheater simply because they use insulin to keep their blood sugar levels in check.
 On the other hand, the bodybuilder taking megadoses of insulin solely for the purpose of gaining lots of muscle mass has certainly lost their natty card in my book.
 Testosterone is exactly the same situation.
 If your doctor recommends TRT then you are simply putting your levels into the normal 250-1000 range where they should be.
 If you inject anabolic steroids then your testosterone level is 5x-10x normal and you build massive amounts of muscle.
+Yes, its the same thing being put into your body – testosterone.
+The issue is dosage.
+For TRT, its micro-doses.
+For bodybuilding or strength enhancing purposes, its large syringes.

 Testosterone, muscle, and TRT